 you have recently had a spinal tap or epidural anesthesia;

 you are taking an NSAID--Advil, Aleve, Motrin, and others; or

 you are using other medicines to treat or prevent blood clots.

 To make sure Pradaxa is safe for you, tell your doctor if you have:

 a history of stomach ulcer or bleeding; or

 if you are older than 75.

 It is not known whether dabigatran passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breastfeeding or plan to breastfeed a baby.

 How should I take Pradaxa?